 If you give someone money or property during your lifetime, you may be subject to federal gift tax.
 Most gifts are not subject to the gift tax.
 For example, there is usually no tax if you make a gift to your spouse or a qualified charity.
 If you make a gift to someone else, the gift tax does not apply until the value of the gifts given to that person is more than the annual exclusion for the year.
-The annual exclusion for tax year 2018 is $15,000 ($14,000 for tax years 2014 – 2017).
+The annual exclusion for tax year 2018 and 2019 is $15,000 ($14,000 for tax years 2014 – 2017).
 A separate annual exclusion applies to each person to whom you make a gift.
 Regardless of the identity of the recipient or the purpose of the gift (contributions to a 529 plan, to help pay for a car or to take a Nicaragua cruise), any gift of present interest which falls under the annual exclusion limit is exempt from tax.

 Generally, you do not need to file a gift tax return (Form 709, Gift Tax Return) unless you give someone, other than your spouse, money or property worth more than the annual exclusion for that year.
 The donor is generally responsible for paying the gift tax.
 Generally, the person who receives your gift (donee) will not have to pay any gift tax because of it.
 In addition, that person will not have to pay any income tax on the value of the gift received.
 Making a gift does not ordinarily affect your federal income tax.
 Gifts to individuals are not deductible on the donor’s income tax returns (other than gifts that are deductible charitable contributions).